kubicorn/kubicorn/docs/_documentation/readme.md

 The most common edits are changing the home.html files (our index page), and adding or editing files in the documentation/ folder.

 Below are the relevant bits of the website's structure.
 Other files can be ignored.
 For a more detailed overview see [the Website Documentation document](http://kubicorn.io/documentation/website-documentation.html).
+Instructions for how to test your changes locally can be found there as well.

 ```
 kubicorn/docs/